 Mammoth Cave is the world’s longest cave and it has yet to be fully explored.
 It covers 405 miles and is so large that some of the cave is not included in the national park.
 There are people currently searching for more parts of the cave!
 But it isn’t just people down there, 160 species of animals go into the cave.

 In 1816, visitors started touring the limestone cave making it one of the oldest attractions in the United States.
-By 1920, George Morrison discovered that there was more cave, so he created a new entrance in 1921, ultimately selling it to the park service in 1932.
+By 1920, George Morrison discovered that there were more caves, so he created a new entrance in 1921, ultimately selling it to the park service in 1932.

 Lost River Cave